ARGOeu/argo-web-api/website/docs/apiv3/v3results.md

 ## [GET]: List Availability and Reliability results for top level supergroups and included groups

 The following methods can be used to obtain a tenant's Availability and Reliability result metrics for all top level supergroups and included groups.
 The api authenticates the tenant using the api-key within the x-api-key header.
-User can specify time granularity (`monthly` or `daily`) for retrieved results and also format using the `Accept` header.
+User can specify time granularity (`monthly`, `daily` or `custom`) for retrieved results and also format using the `Accept` header.

 ### Input